 - It is very difficult to engineer a trustworthy design for rod guide placement, buckling, and energy transfer to the pump.
 A great deal of engineering time may be spent to tweak the correct design and pumping parameters for changing well conditions.

-- Two Step GARP (allows GARP Lite to be converted to a GARP® with gas lift assist for pressure depleted reservoirs
+- Two Step GARP – Allows GARP® Lite to be converted to a GARP® with gas lift assist for pressure depleted reservoirs

 - The existing gas rate and reservoir pressure and the future pressure decline